-&lt;sup>11 Inter-disciplinary elective/trans-disciplinary electives shall be factored under B.Tech. minor.
+12 Inter-disciplinary elective/trans-disciplinary electives shall be factored under B.Tech.
+Minor.
 To travel in a particular minor track, two pre-requisite courses should be completed to a tune of six credit out of four or equivalent courses that suits the pre-requisite.

-&lt;sup>12 Pre-requisite courses are those that are offered in core or in elective pertaining to minor offered by the respective program of study.
+Pre-requisite courses are those that are offered in core or in elective pertaining to minor offered by the respective program of study.
 It is not the program core of the parent department